July 10, 2019 by admin

 Paying the rent became a big problem.
 Yaa managed to survive by using her skills as a hairdresser.
-Sometimes she would be forced to beg.
+Sometimes she would be forced to ask for money.

 When Yaa couldn’t pay the rent, her landlord became aggressive and would threaten her, often in front of her young daughter.
 This has had a big impact on her wellbeing:

 ‘Now, if my daughter hears somebody knocking at the door, she cries.
 In her sleep, she shouts out, ‘Don’t hurt my mummy, don’t hurt my mummy’.
 I didn’t have anywhere else to go.
 One day, I called the police, but they didn’t do anything.’